kriszyp/xstyle/README.md

 a target to save the stylesheet to.
 For example, if we want to build app.css, we could do:

 node build.js app.css ../built/app.css

+The xstyle build tool is also capable of inline resources like images directly in the stylesheet with data: URLs.
+This can be very useful for reducing the number of requests.
+To mark resources for inlining, simply append a hash of #inline to the URL of the resource.
+For example, if we had a background image pointing back.png, we could write the following rule

+	.content {
+		background: url(back.png#inline);
+	}

+When the build tool runs, this URL will be transformed to a data URL, and no extra request will be necessary to fetch this background image.
+While this can reduce the number of requests, this is best used for images that are small and very likely to be used.
+Since the URL is inline in the stylesheet, it increases the load time of the stylesheet, and if the image might not be used or is large, this may be more detrimental than the improved overall load time afforded by the reduced requests.

 When used as an AMD plugin, xstyle can also integrate with a Dojo build, automatically including CSS dependencies of modules in a build.
 To run utilize xstyle in a Dojo build,